 How do I pay for my order?

-You can pay via credit card (over the phone or in person), Paypal, BACS, cheque or cash.
-All orders need to be paid for before the tiles are collected or delivered.
+You can pay via credit card on the website, We can accept Paypal via the family/friends service.
+We can also arrange BACS transfers after we have sent an invoice.
+All orders need to be fully paid for before the tiles are collected or delivered.

 Can I use the tiles outdoors?

 Unless the tiles are under cover, then personally I would say no. Some clay tile companies say yes to this question, and there are ways around the issue such as the laying gradient and treatment options – but I would still say no.